 Whether pronounced in English or Mandarin, “kitty” serves as a bridge between different worlds, connecting people through a shared appreciation of its multifaceted meanings.

-If you still want to know more about Chinese culture, you can click the link below, Wukong Education will continue to accompany your learning!
+If you still want to know more about Chinese culture, you can click the link below, WuKong Chinese will continue to accompany your learning!

 Learn authentic Chinese from those who live and breathe the culture.